 The events of the Coronavirus (COVID-19) pandemic are unlike any we have ever seen before.
 The outcome of the crisis will play out in our memories and our history books.
-While the Coronavirus has impacted everyone around the globe, Americans abroad need to stay updated on important changes to tax rules, as well as travel and safety advisories.
-In this article, you’ll learn about all the major tax changes brought on by the Coronavirus pandemic, including expat tax credits, deadlines, stimulus payments, and small business relief.
+In response to the crisis, the IRS has issued several important tax changes, including new tax deadlines for 2020 and 2021, special guidelines regarding the expat tax credits, and small business relief.

 Quick Facts: Top Coronavirus Tax Changes for US Expats